What Is TMS Therapy And Why Might You Consider It?

 What is TMS therapy?

 “TMS” stands for “transcranial magnetic stimulation.”
-As the name suggests, TMS therapy involves the use of magnetic currents to stimulate certain portions of the brain.
+As the name suggests, TMS therapy involves the use of magnetic stimulation to certain portions of the brain, called the prefrontal cortex, which regulates our mood.
+This non-invasive treatment is approved by the Food and Drug Administration (FDA) for depression and obsessive-compulsive disorders.

 Although this is a newer treatment, people have explored the use of electric current as a treatment for centuries now.
 One famous example is electroconvulsive therapy, also known as electroshock therapy, which remains somewhat controversial to this day

-The goal of TMS is to help alleviate certain types of pain, treat certain mental health disorders (such as depression), and potentially help assess damage from brain injuries (such as the kind incurred by strokes).
+The goal of TMS is to help alleviate certain types of pain, treat certain mental health disorders (such as depressive disorders), and potentially help assess damage from brain injuries (such as the kind incurred by strokes).

 TMS therapy typically requires multiple sessions.
-The patient should expect to participate in several sessions before seeing any kind of results.
+The patient should expect to participate in several sessions before seeing any kind of results, and it’s normally conducted by specialists like neurologists or psychiatrists, rather than primary care providers.

 What TMS can do